 It’s the yarn that makes Amy Christoffers’s Peek-Through Scarf/Cowl so extraordinary, in Mason-Dixon Knitting Field Guide No. 6: Transparency.

-We’ve never stocked seventeen shades of one yarn before.
-But you can see why Loft has caught our imagination.
+You can see why Loft has caught our imagination.
 We hope it catches yours, too.

 Specs & Details